Catodontherium: Dentition

 The dental formula of Catodontherium and other anoplotheriids is for a total of 44 teeth, consistent with the primitive dental formula for early-middle Palaeogene placental mammals.
 Anoplotheriids have selenodont (crescent-shaped ridge form) or bunoselenodont (bunodont and selenodont) premolars (P/p) and molars (M/m) made for leaf-browsing diets.
 The canines (C/c) of the Anoplotheriidae are overall undifferentiated from the incisors (I/i).
 The lower premolars of the family are piercing and elongated.
 The upper molars are bunoselenodont in form while the lower molars have selenodont labial cuspids and bunodont (or rounded) lingual cuspids.
-The subfamily Anoplotheriinae differs from the Dacrytheriinae by the molariform premolars with crescent-shaped paraconules and the lower molars that lack a third cusp between the metaconid and entoconid.
+The subfamily Anoplotheriinae differs from the Dacrytheriinae by the lack of both molariform upper premolars with crescent-shaped paraconules and the lower molars with a third cusp between the metaconid and entoconid.

 Catodontherium is diagnosed as having more elongated lower premolars, except for the P_{4}, compared to Dacrytherium and lower molars without the side mediostylid cusp that Dacrytherium has.
 The third lobe (or division) of the M_{3} has a double-cusped formation.
 The upper molars are trapezoidal in outline, with the labial sides of their paracone and metacone cusps being slightly ridged.
 The molars are very brachydont while the last two back premolars are sharp.
 The molars of C. argentonicum? are seemingly more bunodont compared to other species of Catodontherium and Dacrytherium.